edwinschild/edwinschild/README.md

    - No stages in pipelines
    - Terrible UX
    - Runners don't provide info which are busy and what they are busy with.
 Compared to Azure Devops agents which show exact status/version etc.
+   - No way to see which tasks were executed by a specific runner
    - Output while running workflow doesn't show everything.
 Need to use the Raw log to view it
    - No idea how much time a single task takes
    - Uploading a folder to artifacts doesn't allow you to expand it as folder in the end result artifacts.
 Clicking it results immediately in downloading it